10

 Baltic Cable receives congestion revenues/income when the cable is in use.
 How the company may use these revenues to cover operating costs, investments, and make a reasonable return is regulated by the regulatory authority.
 This means that the regulator determines how much profit Baltic Cable may make, in a similar way to how Sweden’s power grids are regulated.
 This allowance does not change even if congestion income/revenues increase.
 The company does not have free access to all congestion revenues.

 Ultimately, EU law governs how the electricity market in the EU must function.
-Baltic Cable AB is classified as a TSO (Transmission System Operator) just like the connecting parties Svenska kraftnät and Tennet TSO GmbH, although the company is not allowed to charge transmission tariffs.
+Baltic Cable AB is classified as a TSO (Transmission System Operator) just like the connecting parties Svenska kraftnät and Tennet TSO GmbH.
+However, Baltic Cable does not apply tariffs, as it does not have any customers.